ldgabbay/jwplayer/fl5/doc/publishers/rtmpstreaming.rst

 The 5.3 player introduced a mechanism that automatically detects and circumvents firewall issues for RTMP streaming.
 Here's how it works:

 * First, the player connects to the regular application, either RTMP or RTMPe (encrypted).
-* 500 milliseconds later, the player connects to the same application over a tunneled connection, either RTMPT or RTMPTe (tunnelled and encrypted).
+* Half a second later, the player connects to the same application over a tunneled connection, either RTMPT or RTMPTe (tunnelled and encrypted).
 * Whichever connection is established first is used for streaming the video.

 In most cases the player is connected to the application over RTMP within 500 milliseconds, cancelling the second connection.
-This functionality is fully automated (no need to set port numbers or **t** in your *streamer* flashvar) and works for all flavors of RTMP streaming (on-demand, live, dvr and dynamic).
+This functionality is fully automated (no need to set port numbers or rtmp **t** in your *streamer* flashvar) and works for all flavors of RTMP streaming (on-demand, live, dvr and dynamic).